Hamiltonian Truncation with Larger Dimensions: Comparison Between UV Regulators

+This extra divergence in Hamiltonian Truncation that we discussed was found earlier in the context of $\phi^4$ in three spacetime dimensions~\cite{Elias-Miro:2020qwz}.
+There the HT computations were based on perturbing the free massive scalar by the $\phi^4$ operator.
+The HT regulator of this theory spoils an important cancelation between disconnected Feynman diagrams entering in the perturbative calculation of the vacuum energy (see in particular Eq.~(5.10) of ref.~\cite{Elias-Miro:2020qwz}).
+This finding is consistent with our bound because $\Delta_{\phi^4}= 2(d-2)>d/2+1/4$ for $d=3$.~\footnote{The mass gap of this theory is only logarithmically divergent, which means that there are no sub-leading divergences.
+Therefore it is possible to get nice data for the mass gap at strong coupling using HT.}

-To check whether the red line truly is the threshold at which the finiteness of the fourth order coefficient is lost in Hamiltonian Truncation, we will calculate this coefficient in two theories sitting on either side of this line using both a local and the Hamiltonian Truncation regulator.
+In the following sections we show the effect of this new threshold (red line) in two more example theories.
+In particular, we will calculate the fourth order coefficient $c_4$ in theories sitting on either side of the red line using both a local and the Hamiltonian Truncation regulator.
 We show that the coefficient is finite for the theory below the red line if either regulator is used.
 We also show that for the theory above the line, the Hamiltonian Truncation regulated coefficient diverges as $\D\rightarrow\infty$, whereas the locally regulated one does not.
 The two example theories that we will use to test our condition \reef{redline} are the diagonal minimal models~\cite{Belavin:1984vu} ${\cal M}_p$, for $p=4,5$.
 We perturb these two--dimensional CFTs using the $\phi_{13}$ operator, whose scaling dimensions are $\Delta=6/5, 4/3$, respectively.
-We will also comment on the free scalar field CFT in $d$-dimensions, perturbed by the $\phi^4$ operator.